- The Mummy's Curse Case:

 "Today, this year's last snow blossom turned into rain, washing away snow covering the ground.""Memories from 5 years ago began flooding my thought.
 It's about us, who were happily playing in the snow with faces full of smiles back then,""That was probably short yet blissfull illusion, before all of us faced pain of adults' life..."

 - The tear-jerking part can come from Kindaichi's agony alone.
 That's right, no Kenmochi, Itsuki, Akechi, or even Miyuki, the childhood friend who almost certainly accompany Kindaichi everywhere.
-Here we see Kindaichi's reunion with his old friends but he couldn't have a happy one; He had to come to attend his old friend's funeral (from suicide, no less), his friends changing with the hardships they faced (most of them unable to realize their own dreams; One ace baseball player injured his shoulder causing his fellow baseball friend from the same circle quit, one aspiring tennis player had tennis club in her school abolished, one aspiring guitarist ended up heling his fisherman father, one even changed from a cheerful individual into sad, moody person).
+Here we see Kindaichi's reunion with his old friends but he couldn't have a happy one; He come to attend his old friend's funeral (from suicide, no less), his friends changing with the hardships they faced (most of them unable to pursue their own dreams; One ace baseball player injured his shoulder causing his fellow baseball friend from the same circle quit, one aspiring tennis player had tennis club in her school abolished, one aspiring guitarist ended up helping his fisherman father, one even changed from a cheerful individual into sad, moody person).
 To make things worse, the victims come from his circle with the possible culprit among his remaining friends.
 It's after seeing changes in his friends that second victim, the one relatively closer to him appeared.
 It's one rare time when he said his Catch Phrase in mixed anger and sadness.

 - The Reveal can also be agonizing.
 The truth in Kindaichi's friend's suicide, the killer's motive, even the subtle implication that both of the victims regretted their actions that caused said friend's suicide.
 The whole thing and this case's Aesop that people will change as time goes on leaving their past memories were enough to make this case to be considered one of the most emotional cases in Kindaichi universe.